Intermediary Studies

 Minimum of a second class honours primary degree (2.2) (Level 8 National Qualifications Authority of Ireland).

-Three full years practice experience as a CORU registered Speech and Language Therapist, Occupational Therapist or Social Worker in the Republic of Ireland.
+Three full years practice experience as a CORU registered Speech and Language Therapist, Occupational Therapist or Social Worker in the Republic of Ireland, or equivalent.

 Note: Previous legal experience and/or training is not an entry requirement.